s4dhulabs/vimana-framework/README.md

 * [ Site](http://s4dhulabs.github.io/) 👾

 -->

+## Overview

+Vimana is a modular security framework designed to audit Python web applications using different and sometimes uncommon approaches.

+In the beginning, the main goal behind this Framework was to act as a web fuzzer to identify Python exceptions.
+That was the core idea.
+Later it became just another feature that can be invoked by other siddhis or directly via command line with ```vimana run --module <module_name> ```.
+In the current releases, there are available module types like:
+* fuzzers
+* trackers
+* exploits
+* parses
+* audit
+* persistence

+Lately, Vimana is walking to its maturity while a Framework with a robust core to support modularization, various integrations, and post-analysis features to enrich security assessments.
+In addition, many new siddhis (vimana plugins) are consistently being researched and developed.

+Vimana aims not to take a side as a defensive or offensive tool.
+Instead, the motivation here is to mix those both perspectives, allowing a software developer to audit their projects, for example, and give offensive, security engineer, and bug hunter folks a great resource to their arsenals.

+With time, this project has revealed some promising capabilities to support security research related to Python Frameworks and applications, and it has recently been one of the current studies.
+In other words, research about how to support research goals.
+Quite meta-research stuff.
+I have no idea where it goes, but I've some clues, and it is worth it.

 ## Getting Started
 The most straightforward approach to get started with Vimana Framework is by running the setup scripts like this on your Linux terminal: